 - Ultrasound: This may reveal issues such as ejaculatory duct obstruction or retrograde ejaculation.

-A woman will undergo a general physical examination, and the doctor will ask about her medical history, medications, menstruation cycle, and sexual habits.
+A female will undergo a general physical examination, and the doctor will ask about medical history, medications, menstruation cycle, and sexual habits.

-- Blood test: This can assess hormone levels and whether a woman is ovulating.
+- Blood test: This can assess hormone levels and whether a female is ovulating.

-- Hysterosalpingography: Fluid is injected into the woman’s uterus and X-rays are taken to determine whether the fluid travels properly out of the uterus and into the fallopian tubes.
+- Hysterosalpingography: A technician injects fluid into the uterus and takes X-rays to determine whether the fluid travels properly out of the uterus and into the fallopian tubes.
 If a blockage is present, surgery may be necessary.

-- ovarian reserve testing, to find out how effective the eggs are after ovulation
+- ovarian reserve testing to count the eggs after ovulation

-- pelvic ultrasound, to produce an image of the uterus, fallopian tubes, and ovaries
+- pelvic ultrasound to produce an image of the uterus and ovaries

 - thyroid function test, as this may affect the hormonal balance